 Shockwave put us all in danger and all our Lord could speak of was how quickly the city fell and without any indication of our involvement.
 He growled, causing a few of those in the gray-green Seeker's path to move swiftly out of his way.

 It wasn't as though Stormraiser had much scientific knowledge, nor did he care much for what happened to Altihex.
 Those who didn't join with the Decepticons got what they deserved, as far as he was concerned.
-What concerned him most (as always concerned him most about the "scientist") was how little Shockwave had seemed to care about the potential danger to the rest of them.
+What did concern him most (as always concerned him most about the "scientist") was how little Shockwave had seemed to care about the potential danger to the rest of them.
 Yes, he had the cure, but would he have created it if Megatron hadn't ordered him to?

 Stormraiser doubted it, but he knew better than to bring this up to Megatron.
 Over the past ten vorns since the Autobot Seeker had been brought to his attention, Megatron seemed to be a bit cooler towards his Air Commander.
 He'd been sharper in his reprimands and his punishments, especially if his SIC complained about either Shockwave or Soundwave.
 Stormraiser was no fool and it hadn't taken him too long to read the writing on the wall.
 So he shut his mouth and kept his opinions to himself after the first few times.